Jobboard Finder’s opinion

 Jobseeker observations: It’s easy to create an account but you do need a desired job in mind.
 When you apply to job offers, you have to specify your salary expectations.

-The job offers: There are 12 661 job offers right now.
-The popular industries are sales, telecommunications and administration & accounting,
+The job offers: There are 21 485 job offers right now.
+Some offers are featured above the others.

 Reactivity: You can contact the team through WhatsApp according to the website, but we couldn’t find the number.

-Special features: The app; the disability-friendly job offers; the blog (with some articles from 2018, contrary to the other Bumeran sites); the clever logo.
+Special features: The app; the disability-friendly job offers; the blog (with articles as recent as last week); the preselection options.

 Verdict: Bumeran is at the top of the list when it comes to job boards because of its simplicity and efficiency.
-The logo is there way of saying “we mean business” and the name implies partnership and returning recruiters/jobseekers are important to the team.
+The name implies partnership and returning recruiters/jobseekers are important to the team.
+In Peru, the traffic alone speaks for itself as to its popularity and outreach.

 Written by Ali Neill